 I ordered a wine flight, and a soup and salad flight (corn chowder, lobster chowder, and the harvest salad), then I just ordered ONE single small plate of an entree.
 I had my eyes on the real prize: dessert.
 For my small entree, I ate a Lobster Gnocchi, which was fab.
 I watched my friends struggle through their entree flights, which are three good-sized entree portions.
 When our waitress came and asked if anyone wants dessert, almost everyone passed.
 I was still ready and raring to go.
 I ordered the Southern Flight, which included a delightful Bananas Foster Bread Pudding.
 Please be aware that these are basically full-sized dessert portions for a very reasonable price.
 So, I'd recommend splitting because I didn't even get close to finishing my dessert flight!
 Hands down, one of the better dining experiences I've had in my lifetime.
 I'd travel back to Memphis just to come back to Flight!

 A little side note on wardrobe

 I can't emphasize this enough that with the exception of our night at Mollie Fontaine and Flight, we were overdressed.
 Memphis is a casual city.
 Bring your comfy clothes, your jeans, your Tom's, maybe a hoodie, and call it good.

 To wrap up our trip, I asked everyone what their absolute favorite part of Memphis was!
 Here's the resounding favorites: Flight Restaurant, Mollie Fontaine Lounge, and catching up over wine with friends!

-We had a great time in Memphis!
+We had a great time on our Memphis girl's trip!
 Where should we go next?